-Now under construction, the Gallery Expansion Project will add 40,000 gross square feet to the main PEM facility.
-It will include 15,000 square feet of Class A galleries, a light-filled atrium, an entry for school and group tours, linkages to existing galleries and a beautiful new garden.
-It will also enliven downtown Salem and help reveal the exceptional beauty of East India Marine Hall, the museum’s first building and now a National Historic Landmark.
+The Gallery Expansion Project added 40,000 square feet to the main PEM facility.
+It includes 15,000 square feet of Class A galleries, a light-filled atrium, an entry for school and group tours, linkages to existing galleries and a beautiful 5,000-square-foot garden designed by Nelson Byrd Woltz Landscape Architects.
+It also enlivens downtown Salem and helps reveal the exceptional beauty of East India Marine Hall, the museum’s first building and a National Historic Landmark.

 Designed by Ennead, a nationally known New York architectural firm that has done many major museum projects, the new addition will feature a beautiful new facade that complements and highlights East India Marine Hall and Essex Street.

 Inside the new Atrium.

 PEM's Gallery Expansion Project opened to the public on September 28, 2019.